 When a language is discussed in the text, its genealogical information is provided in paren- theses, following the format family > phylum.
 For example, Central Alaskan Yup’ik would be listed as “Central Alaskan Yup’ik (Eskimo-Aleut > Yupik)”.
 A complete list of languages mentioned in this thesis, along with their ISO 639-3 codes, Glottolog codes, and genetic in- formation is in the List of Languages.
 Each language is also included in the Language names are given in English following Haspelmath (2017).
 Language information is taken from the Glottolog database (Hammarström, Forkel & Haspelmath 2019).

-Within quotations, italics indicates emphasis in the original, while boldface indicates my emphasis.
+Within quotations, italics indicate emphasis in the original, while boldface indicates my emphasis.

-After each graphical representation of data, I have included the file path within the ac- companying GitHub repository for this thesis to the script which will generate that figure.
+After each graphic representation of data, I have included the file path within the ac- companying GitHub repository for this thesis to the script which will generate that figure.

 Chapter 1